GIP-ITC-UniversityTwente/SIDS/README.md

-# Visualizing Small Island Developing States in World Maps
+# Visualizing Small Island Developing States in a World Map

 Select an equal-area projection and rotate the map to view world data inclusive of small island developing states (SIDS).